shanalily/tag-label-sync/docs/spec.md

     - User Assigned Identity via "Pod Identity".

 - Configurations can be specified in a Kubernetes ConfigMap.
 Configurable options include:
     - `syncDirection`: Direction of synchronization.
 Default is `arm-to-node`.
-Other options are `two-way` and `node-to-arm`.
-    - `interval`: Configurable interval for synchronization.
+Other options are `two-way` and `node-to-arm`. <!--    - `interval`: Configurable interval for synchronization. -->
     - `labelPrefix`: The node label prefix, with a default of `azure.tags`.
 An empty prefix will be permitted.
     - `tagPrefix`: The ARM tag prefix (for node-to-ARM and two-way sync), with a default of `k8s.labels`.
 An empty prefix will be permitted.
     - `resourceGroupFilter`: The controller can be limited to run on only nodes within a resource group filter (i.e. nodes that exist in RG1, RG2, RG3).
 Default is `none` for no filter.
 Otherwise, use name of resource group.
     - `conflictPolicy`: The policy for conflicting tag/label values.
 ARM tags or node labels can be given priority.
 ARM tags have priority by default (`arm-precedence`).
 Another option is to not update tags and raise Kubernetes event (`ignore`) and `node-precedence`.
+- A minimum sync period can be set in config/manager/manager.yaml.
+Give time as string with integer and unit suffixes ns, us, ms, s, m, or h (ex: 2h30m, 100ns).
+Default is 10 hours, as in kubebuilder.

 - Finished project will have sample YAML files for deployment, the options configmap, and managed identity will be provided with instructions on what to edit before applying to a cluster.